NET WORTH: $18.4 billion

 GLOBAL: The Dalios' son Matt founded the China Care Foundation when he was just 16.
 The organization, which provides assistance to Chinese orphans, has received somewhere in the range of $5 million from the Dalio Foundation, though China Care lists its total support at $13 million according to its latest financials, most of which we assume came from the Dalio family.

-OTHER ISSUES: Dalio is the founder of JustGive, a foundation that puts potential donors and almost 2 million charities in contact with one another.
+OTHER ISSUES: Dalio is the founder of JustGive, a foundation that puts potential donors in contact with almost 2 million charities.
 Dalio also gave $10 million to Volcker Alliance in 2013, whose mission is to "rekindle intellectual, practical, and academic interest in the implementation of policy and serve as a catalyst for sustained government improvement."
 Volcker Alliance was launched in 2013 by former Federal Reserve Board Chairman Paul A. Volcker, who has given Dalio and Bridgewater high praise.

 Janine Racanelli, Executive Director, Dalio Family Foundation, 1 Glendinning Place, Westport, Ct, 06880, 203-291-5000